DigitalHumanitiesCraft/crown/README.md

 * Project Investigator (KHM): Dr Martina Griesser, KHM-Museumsverband, Vienna
 * Project Investigator (ZIM): Christopher Pollin, ZIM, University of Graz

+* **Objectives of the Document**
+  * To provide a guide to establishing a workflow that transforms collection data from The Museum System (TMS) into structured, linked research data in accordance with FAIR principles.
+  * To outline the steps involved in the data transformation process, including data export, processing and conversion to RDF format.
+  * Introduce the tools and scripts used in the workflow and explain their role in data extraction, ontology mapping and RDF creation.
+  * To detail the development and structure of the application ontology, focusing on how it facilitates the integration of museum data with domain ontologies.
+* **Prerequisites**
+  * Basic understanding of museum data management
+  * Knowledge of RDF, RDFs and basic data modelling
+  * Python basics

 ## Introduction

 ### About the CROWN Project